MuhammetFatihAktug/MuhammetFatihAktug/README.md

 - 🌱 I’m currently learning Python for machine learning

-- ❓ Ask me about anything related to Flutter and related technologies
+- ❓Ask me about anything related to any technologies

 - ⚡ I walking around and sports everyday, after coding